Terms of the TB Vaccines Pipeline

 Candidates in the preclinical stage comprise the following two stages of development.

-- Proof-of-concept in animal models – candidate has demonstrated protection and immunogenicity in at least one animal model, demonstrated by at least one article published in a peer-reviewed journal.
-(Stage B)
+• Proof-of-concept in animal models – the candidate has demonstrated protection and immunogenicity in at least one animal model, demonstrated by at least one article published in a peer-reviewed journal (Stage B)

 2.2 Clinical Development

-Other organizations that publish TB vaccine pipelines may use different criteria to designate phase of development, and their pipelines may therefore differ from the WGNV Pipeline.
+Other organizations that publish TB vaccine pipelines may use different criteria to categorize phase of development, and their pipelines may therefore differ from the WGNV Pipeline.

 Recognizing that there are delays between clinical trials, vaccine candidates that are not currently in active trials will continue to be listed in the Pipeline for up to five years after completion of the latest trial unless the vaccine sponsor informs WGNV that the candidate is no longer in active development.
 If the candidate has not advanced after five years or updates have not been provided by the sponsor, the candidate will be removed from the Pipeline.